res3066/ansiblerole-ct-uputronics-raspi/README.md

 or after gpsd startup.

 Then again, https://github.com/philrandal/gpsctl may be the right direction, particularly if we can get the "leave well enough alone" mod into gpsd.
+Or we could teach gpsctl to speak i2c.
+Investigate, iterate.
+Note well this is not the only gpsctl out there - find and document the other ones.

+`gpsd` is a broker that allows multiple things to read the gps device.
+Local tastes may make it preferable to not run `gpsd` and instead have `ntpd` speak directly to `/dev/ttyS0` and `/dev/pps0`.

-gpsmon does not have a --json flag by which one could get a snapshot of the current situation and feed it into one's monitoring system.
+`gpsmon` does not have a --json flag by which one could get a snapshot of the current situation and feed it into one's monitoring system.

-ntpq does not have a --json flag, ditto.  please support the reference implementation.  http://www.ntp.org
+`ntpq` does not have a --json flag, ditto.  please support the reference implementation.  http://www.ntp.org